Drum: History

 Drums made with alligator skins have been found in Neolithic cultures located in China, dating to a period of 5500–2350 BC.
 In literary records, drums manifested shamanistic characteristics and were often used in ritual ceremonies.

 The bronze Dong Son drum was fabricated by the Bronze Age Dong Son culture of northern Vietnam.
 They include the ornate Ngoc Lu drum.

 Animal drumming

 Macaque monkeys drum objects in a rhythmic way to show social dominance and this has been shown to be processed in a similar way in their brains to vocalizations, suggesting an evolutionary origin to drumming as part of social communication.
-Other primates make drumming sounds by chest beating or hand clapping, and rodents such as kangaroo rats also make similar sounds using their paws on the ground.
+Other primates including gorillas make drumming sounds by chest beating or hand clapping, and rodents such as kangaroo rats also make similar sounds using their paws on the ground.

 Talking drums

 Drums are used not only for their musical qualities, but also as a means of communication over great distances.
 The talking drums of Africa are used to imitate the tone patterns of spoken language.
 Throughout Sri Lankan history drums have been used for communication between the state and the community, and Sri Lankan drums have a history stretching back over 2500 years.